F.A.Q.

 Weakened Immune System: The lack of essential nutrients in kibble can weaken your dog’s immune system, making them more susceptible to infections and other illnesses.

 In fact, American dogs are living shorter lifespans today, and the widespread use of kibble is a major contributor to this decline.
 The reality is, we often have no idea what actually goes into kibble.
-Ingredients that would never be considered safe for human consumption often end up in dog food, and there’s little transparency or accountability in the industry.
+Ingredients that would never be considered safe for human consumption often end up in dog food, and there’s little to no transparency or accountability in the industry.
 This is one reason why multiple countries outside the US have banned the sale or distribution of American-made kibble.

-6. How do I transition my dog from kibble to a whole food diet?
+5. How do I transition my dog from kibble to a whole food diet?

-7. Is a whole food diet more expensive than kibble?
+6. Is a whole food diet more expensive than kibble?

 While the upfront cost of whole foods can be higher than kibble, investing in your dog’s health now can save you from costly vet bills down the road.
 Many Paw Parents find that the health benefits—such as improved energy, fewer allergies, and a longer lifespan—far outweigh the cost difference.
 Additionally, Nikki can help you find budget- friendly options for feeding your dog a whole food diet without sacrificing quality.